 The surface and object motion (SOM) map 2.0 is not only an update of surface motion map 1.0, but is an upgrade as well.
 Here we show each selected radar measurement location.
 The SOM viewer shows the motion velocity of 200 million measurement points, using a color map, first in 300 x 300 meter average squares, and subsequently by zooming in further the individual measurement points.
 The color scale can be adjusted to identify more detail.
 By clicking on a measurement point, the time series of the displacement of that point is shown.

-The Dutch Ground Motion Service is an initiative of the Netherlands Centre for Geodesy and Geo-Informatics (NCG), in collaboration with universities, knowledge centres, and geodetic companies.
+The Dutch Ground Motion Service is an initiative of the Netherlands Centre for Geodesy and Geo-Informatics (NCG), in collaboration with universities (TU Delft, UTwente, HU), knowledge centres (KNMI), and geodetic companies (SkyGeo, 06-GPS).
 The estimation of motion parameters from the radar data and the visualization portal is performed by SkyGeo.

 The visualization environment is interactive and is regularly updated.

-By clicking on the button below, the interactive Dutch Ground Motion Service environment will start.
+By clicking on one of the two buttons below, the interactive Dutch Ground Motion Service environment will start.